-Qlikview is one of the leading Business Discover platforms available.
+QlikView is one of the leading Business Discover platforms available.
 It is built with a number of features which differentiate it from tradition BI tools in the market.
-It is programmed to analyze data through different colors, which are used to indicate the relationship between different types of data.
+It is programmed to analyze data through different colours, which are used to indicate the relationship between different types of data.
 It also indicates the data that are not related.

 There are both advantages and disadvantages to Qlikview as a tool for BI.
 Let us understand each, in detail.

 Qlikview provides a dynamic BI user interface, where, with a single click, one can consolidate, visualize, and analyze data sources to unprecedented precision.

 The visually advanced and dynamic dashboard allows for a good data interpretation and analysis

 Different teams can collaborate and work on the crucial data, as real-time data sharing is enabled in Qlikview.